haydenfd/nfl_api_client/docs/index.md

 - Guide: Includes how to go about accessing data returned from endpoints, static data like player and team IDs, and customizing your HTTP requests.
 - Reference: Documentation for various endpoints.
+- CHANGELOG: Updates made to package source code.

 ## **Contributing**

 There are many endpoints that still need to be built out.
-If you would like to contribute, please send an email to haydenfds@gmail.com.
+If you would like to contribute, please send an email to **haydenfds@gmail.com**.
 Everyone is welcome!

 ## **License**